Garage Slab Slope Code: Comprehensive Guide

 Garage floor surfaces shall be of approved noncombustible material.
 The area of floor used for parking of automobiles or other vehicles shall be sloped to facilitate the movement of liquids to a drain or toward the main vehicle entry doorway.

-It is commonly believed that the garage slab slope is to allow any water on the garage floor to flow easily towards the garage door or to a drain.
-The slope is certainly useful in clearing the car wash water, rain water or snowmelt.
+It is commonly believed that the garage slab slope is to allow any water on the garage floor to flow easily toward the garage door or to a drain.
+The slope is certainly useful in clearing the car wash water, rainwater, or snowmelt.

-But the folks at IRC have a far more important reason for writing Section 309.1 in the Code; Safety.
-The giveaway are “noncombustible material” and “liquids”, not water, used in the wording.
+But the folks at IRC have a far more important reason for writing Section 309.1 in the Code – Your Safety.
+The giveaways are “noncombustible material” and “liquids”, not water, used in the wording.

 Your garage is primarily designed to park automobiles.
 Leaks and spills of “combustible liquids” such as gasoline and motor oil are a distinct possibility.

-A garage floor that slopes towards the garage door or drain will carry the inflammable liquids away from your house.
+A garage floor that slopes towards the garage door or drain will carry flammable liquids away from your house.

 What Should be the Garage Floor Slope?